sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 Subsequently, the SectionBuilder will pass data on to the BlockBuilder if an array of Blocks is present.

-To render e.g. headers, links and images, FTW defines a Field component that is used in both the BlockBuilder and SectionBuilder.
+To render e.g. headers, links and images, the template defines a Field component that is used in both the BlockBuilder and SectionBuilder.
 Fields are the most granular form of data in Page Asset Data.
 The Field component validates and sanitises any data before it is rendered.

 ## Section and Block types

 Using the Pages feature in Console, you can define a section type.
-FTW recognises all Section types and renders each using a different presentational component.
+The template recognises all Section types and renders each using a different presentational component.

 There are four Section types:

-- Articles, meant for copy text and uses a narrow one column layout optimized for reading
+- Articles, meant for copy text and using a narrow one column layout optimized for reading
 - Carousel, an image carousel consisting from images uploaded through Console